SergiuszR/rsm/AUTOMATED_TESTING.md

 npm install
 ```

-This will install Puppeteer, which includes a headless Chrome browser.
+This will install Playwright, a modern browser automation tool that includes Chromium.

 ### 2. Run Tests